-The provincial government has approved a 3.4 per cent overall increase to Saskatchewan Auto Fund vehicle rates, along with rate rebalancing, and a one per cent increase to the capital amount on all rates.
+The provincial government has approved a 1.03 per cent overall increase to Saskatchewan Auto Fund rates, along with rate rebalancing, and a 1.23 per cent surcharge on all rates for a one-year term.
 The new rates will take effect Aug.
-31, 2014.
+31, 2013.

-- 82 per cent of Saskatchewan vehicle owners receiving a rate increase, with an average annual increase of $44;
+- 63 per cent of Saskatchewan vehicle owners receiving a rate increase, on average $3 per month;

-- 17 per cent of vehicle owners receiving a rate decrease, with an average annual decrease of $12; and,
+- 35 per cent of vehicle owners receiving a rate decrease, on average $2 per month; and,

-- the remaining vehicle owners (about 6,000) seeing no change to their rates.
+- 14,000 vehicle owners seeing no change to their rates.

-For those receiving rate increases, the new rate will apply the next time the owner completes a vehicle transaction on or after Aug.
-31, 2014, usually the next time they renew their plate insurance.
+For those receiving rate increases, the new rate won't be applied until the next time an owner does a vehicle transaction on or after Aug.
+31, 2013, usually the next time they renew their plate insurance.

-Rates for each vehicle type are available on the 2014 rate changes page.
+Rates are available on our 2013 rate proposal page.

 Saskatchewan Government Insurance (SGI) is the province's self-sustaining auto insurance fund.
 SGI operates 21 claims centres and five salvage centres across Saskatchewan with a head office in Regina.
 SGI also works with a network of over 400 motor licence issuers across the province.
 Customers can now do some transactions online.
 Look for the MySGI link under Online Services on your motor licence issuer's website or SGI's website.